Efficient Private SCO for Heavy-Tailed Data via Averaged Clipping: Missing proofs

 \subsection{Proof of Theorem \ref{h}}

-\begin{proof} Consider the first run of clipped-dpSGD (Algorithm 1).
-Observed that the proof of Theorem 3 still holds if we substitute $R_0$ everywhere by its upper bound $R,$ using $\mu$-strongly convexity of $f(\cdot),$ we have
+\begin{proof} Consider the first run of AClipped-dpSGD (Algorithm \ref{algorithm}).
+Observed that the proof of Theorem 3 still holds if we substitute $R_0$ everywhere by its upper bound, using $\mu$-strongly convexity of $f(\cdot)$ and the fact that $R \propto \|x^k-x^*\|_2$ with the proportional constant $\hat{c} \geq 1,$ we have